-We seek new, original nonfiction literature and art from, by, and about cities, urban sustainability, and what does and does not makes cities livable.
+We seek new, original, nonfiction literature and art from and about city spaces, human experience in urban environments, urban sustainability, and what does and does not makes cities livable.

 We would love to consider:

 —Lyric, essayistic, reportorial, narrative, and/or hybrid nonfiction prose; between 500 and 5000 words is usual, but we will consider any length if the work fits our mission;